 A study done in 2011, showed statistical significance in active middle aged men and women (who participated in a 12-week long Pilates program) in abdominal endurance, hamstring flexibility, and upper body muscular endurance.

 The above men and women only participated in a 60 minute routine, 2 times per week, for those 12 weeks.
-This may show that with relatively low intensity workouts, middle aged individuals have the ability to increase these variables of fitness.
+Thus, might suggest that even with relatively low intensity workouts, middle aged individuals have the ability to increase these variables of fitness.

-Some exercises are known to be practical ways of toning up and strengthening certain areas of the body.
-Pilates is different, not only does it improve core strength, but it promotes strength, flexibility and in some instances balance in almost every area of your body.
+Some exercises are known to be practical ways of toning up and strengthening areas of the body.
+Pilates is different.
+In fact, not only does it improve core strength, but it promotes strength, flexibility and balance throughout the body.
 In addition, Pilates also has a focus on breathing.
 Particularly, during the exhalation phase.
 Again, with it’s focus being on activation of core muscles.

 To understand the broad reach and potential of Pilates, we offer this piece of research.
-A study in 2017, referenced prior studies proving that Pilates improved physical function in stroke patients with reduced independence, and referenced Pilates as a viable exercise program to improve overall quality of life in stroke patients.
+A study in 2017, referenced prior studies proving that Pilates improved physical function in stroke patients with reduced independence.
+In addition, the study referenced Pilates as a viable exercise program to improve overall quality of life in stroke patients.

 As a low impact exercise, Pilates is ideal for people with arthritis, injuries, or other knee and joint issues.
 Pilates is by no means an easy workout.
-In fact, this type of exercise can get quite intense!
-However, if you have the above stated problems, Pilates can be the perfect way to keep your body in shape, even if you do have physical limitations.
+In fact, this type of exercise can get quite challenging!
+However, Pilates does well at keeping practitioner mind and body strong, even with physical limitations.

-As we've mentioned before, Pilates is low impact.
-What this means is that it puts less pressure on the joints and hips.
-In fact, Pilates is recommended by doctors to ease the symptoms of arthritis and joint pain, over some other types of more rigorous exercises, but you'll still be able to see results.
+Pilates is low impact.
+Consequently, it puts less pressure on joints, like the hips.
+In fact, Pilates is recommended by doctors to ease symptoms of arthritis and joint pain, over other types of more rigorous exercises.

-4. Pilates Improves Your Posture & Can Help Manage Back Pain
+Pilates Improves Your Posture & Can Help Manage Back Pain:

-Finally, Pilates can help improve your posture if you practice it regularly.
+Finally, Pilates can help improve or maintain your posture.
 How does this happen, you may ask?
-You have to understand, every person is different.
-Is there a uniform "correct" or "prefect" posture?

 Your muscles all have an optimal length-tension relationship to make for better cohesion and alignment, or good posture.
-Spine Universe states that indeed habitual bad posture can cause chronic back pain, and Pilates is a resource that can help improve posture, inevitably decreasing pain.
+Spine Universe states that indeed habitual bad posture can cause chronic back pain.
+Pilates is a resource that can help improve posture, inevitably decreasing pain.

-Pilates may even set you up for future exercise programs that maybe you had difficulty doing before, like running, weight training, or even more intricate maneuvers you may find in practices, such as yoga.
+Pilates may even be a preparatory exercise programs for more intense high impact exercises.
+For example, like running, weight training, or intricate maneuvers you may find in practices, such as yoga.

-A systematic review was conducted in 2015, in which the consensus suggested that the Pilates method is more effective then minimal physical exercise in reducing back pain.
+A systematic review was conducted in 2015 suggested the Pilates method is more effective then minimal physical exercise in reducing back pain.

 What is Pilates Good For?

-2. Helps Prevent Injury and Helps You Recover From Injury
+Helps Prevent Injury and Helps You Recover From Injury:

-If you are prone to injury or are recovering from an injury, Pilates is a good option.
+If you are prone to injury or recovering from an injury, Pilates is a good option.
 Due to it’s low impact nature, and ability to help realign and strengthen smaller muscle groups, it can help with recovery.
 Furthermore, it can help prevent future injuries.
 If you are rebuilding joints, muscles, or other injuries, Pilates is recommended for many recovery programs.
-It is all about stabilizing, increasing flexibility, ROM, and building-up muscular endurance.
+Pilates helps stabilize joints, increase flexibility, ROM, and build muscular endurance.

-Pilates is used in a lot of rehab centers, but you have to tailor this exercise to your own body.
-Doing this with a professional will create the most successful outcomes!
+Pilates is used in rehab centers.
+However, tailoring it to your bodies needs is important.
+Engaging in Pilates with a professional will create the most successful outcomes!

 We’ve certainly dwelled over this point today, Pilates is used to help increase muscle tone, joint flexibility, and overall mobility.
-Increases in these areas of fitness help boost performance in a number of sports and workouts at the gym.
+Increases in these areas of fitness helps not just boost overall performance, but have positive implications on daily living movement and comfort.

 As a result, many serious athletes and fitness enthusiasts use Pilates as a way to enhance their physical fitness and performance levels.
 This is similar to the way people take up yoga as a supplemental workout.

 In truth, the many benefits of Pilates can help you in other areas of fitness.
-From upped recovery time to better muscle growth, and increased joint stability, everyone should consider adding Pilates to their workout routine!
+From bettering recovery times, core strength, to increased joint stability, anyone can add Pilates to their every health practice.

 Who Can Practice Pilates & Final Thoughts?

-Pilates can be adapted to fit your needs and physical abilities, it's not about being strong enough or physically fit enough to do Pilates, it's about how can you modify things to meet your needs and help you grow.
+Pilates can be adapted to fit your needs and physical abilities.
+It’s not about being strong enough or physically fit enough, but about how can you modify things to meet your needs and help you grow.